 Once we have your complaint in writing it will be handled in accordance with our complaint process.
-Within five

-Designated Complaints Officer with a description of next steps to be taken by RJOC
+complaint from the Designated Complaints Officer with a description of next steps to be taken by RJOC

 as well as other information such as a designated contact person, complaint reference number, the

 protocol you should follow once you have sent your complaint to us and the timelines which we follow

 in order to process your complaint in a timely manner.
 The entire process should take no longer than 90

 which will include the following information:

-(i) A summary of your complaint
+- A summary of your complaint

-(ii) The results of our investigation
+- The results of our investigation

-(iii) Our final decision on the complaint, including an explanation; and
+- Our final decision on the complaint, including an explanation; and

 - A statement describing available options should you not be satisfied with our response